StrayDogSyn/Orchestration/modules/01-foundations/labs/lab-01-fix-ai-homework/README.md

 By completing this lab, you will:

 1. Analyze AI-generated code for performance issues (not just correctness)
-2. Practice writing "architect-level" prompts that extract explanations, not just code
+2. Practice writing "architect-level" prompts that extract explanations
 3. Verify AI suggestions through empirical testing
 4. Experience the difference between *using* AI and *orchestrating* AI